 Capitol Reef has a small staff and many other tasks are required including processing lost and found items, following safety protocols and standard operating procedures, assisting law enforcement or other divisions as needed, and performing maintenance tasks.
 Cleaning with chemicals, heavy lifting and moving, and manual labor tasks are required.
 This position requires excellent teamwork ability, communication skills, customer service skills, flexibility, positive attitude, and ability to follow direction and the chain of command.

-Collateral duties may include: assisting with updating the park website, photography, assisting with writing projects, audio-video troubleshooting and repair, creation of videos, creating and revising manuals and standard operating procedures, assisting with administrative and social media tasks, assisting with the park phenology, wildlife camera studies, or other resource-related projects, as well as other general tasks.
+Collateral duties may include: photography, assisting with writing projects, audio-video troubleshooting and repair, creation of videos, creating and revising manuals and standard operating procedures, assisting with administrative and social media tasks, assisting with the park phenology, wildlife camera studies, or other resource-related projects, as well as other general tasks.

 Requirements: The intern must have some experience with public speaking, education in the natural sciences and/or cultural resources, and some experience in working with the public.

 This work requires strong customer service skills, the capacity to learn information quickly, strong communication skills, the ability to evaluate an existing product, and teamwork.
-People who enjoy working with the public (particularly with youth), who have motivated and creative personalities, and who can work independently to meet deadlines will be excellent candidates for these positions.
+People who enjoy working with the public (particularly with youth), who have motivated and creative personalities, and who can work independently to meet deadlines will be excellent candidates for this position.
 Foreign language skills highly recommended: French, German, or Mandarin.

 Proficiency with Word and PowerPoint computer software is required.
 Ability to learn and use additional software is required.